Specialty Housing Options

 Gender Inclusive Housing Options

 Kutztown University provides limited locations and room options for Gender Inclusive Housing: Traditional Halls - double rooms (two students to a room) in Schuylkill Hall.
-Suites - Single room only suites (four person units in University Place and two person units in Dixon Hall).
-Apartments - Single room only apartments (four person apartments in Golden Bear Village South).
+Suites - University Place and Dixon Hall.
+Apartments - Golden Bear Village South.

 Gender Inclusive Housing Selection Process for Returning Students: